ThisPersonCodesLots/WebPages-Scripts/HTML5_manipulation/readme.md

 ## Usage

 Once installed, the script will automatically run on any website.
 To control the video speed, simply press the appropriate keys ('[', ']', or 'r') while a video is playing.

+## Pull Requests
+If you have any suggestions or improvements, feel free to submit a pull request.